Progressive Labor Party (United States): Publications

 During the 1960s and 1970s, the PLP published a magazine called Progressive Labor, which first appeared as a monthly before shifting to quarterly and later bimonthly publication.
 The press run of Progressive Labor circa 1970 was approximately 10,000.
 The party also published Challenge, a publication likewise issued at changing intervals over the years.
 In 1970, the press run of this publication was approximately 75,000, according to the estimates of government investigators, with many of these copies unsold.

 Challenge remains in production today as a biweekly, issued under the same covers with its parallel Spanish language counterpart Desafío.
 The PLP also produces a semiannual theoretical magazine, The Communist.

 During 1963 and 1964, the PLP also produced a theoretical magazine called Marxist-Leninist Quarterly.
 This publication was terminated and merged with Progressive Labor magazine in 1965.
 A West Coast publication called Spark was also produced from 1965 until early 1968.

+Music

+In 1972, the PLP released a music album called Power to the Working Class, produced and performed entirely by PLP members.
+Half of the songs featured are folk songs; the rest are rock songs.
+Few of them discuss the PLP itself, instead promoting solidarity among the working class and the PLP's general ideals.
+R. Michael Kaus, in a review for The Harvard Crimson, praised the album for committing to a political stance, though he felt its over-arching message was vague and ill-defined.